Published online May 27, 2023. doi: 10.4240/wjgs.v15.i5.871

 Published online: May 27, 2023

-This study investigated the effects of TJ-43 in patients undergoing pylorus-preserving pancreatico-duodenectomy (PpPD).
+To investigate the effects of TJ-43 in patients undergoing pancreatic surgery.

-Forty-one patients who underwent PpPD were divided into two groups; patients treated with daily doses of TJ-43 after surgery [TJ-43(+) group] or just on postoperative day (POD) 21 [TJ-43(-) group].
-Plasma levels of acylated and desacylated ghrelin, cholecystokinin (CCK), peptide YY (PYY), gastric inhibitory peptide (GIP), and active glucagon-like peptide (GLP)-1 were evaluated.
+Forty-one patients undergoing pylorus-preserving pancreaticoduodenectomy (PpPD) were divided into two groups; patients took daily doses of TJ-43 after surgery or after postoperative day (POD) 21.
+The plasma levels of acylated and desacylated ghrelin, cholecystokinin (CCK), peptide YY (PYY), gastric inhibitory peptide (GIP), and active glucagon-like peptide (GLP)-1 were evaluated.
 Oral calorie intake was assessed at POD 21 in both groups.
 The primary endpoint of this study was the total food intake after PpPD.